sal55/langs/mfeatures.md

 ### Dependencies

-There are none to build M sources to a binary executables, other than:
+There are none required to build M sources to a binary executable, other than:

 * A Windows OS
 * msvcrt.dll (part of Windows OS)